What you can expect

 Facial feminization surgery

-These plastic surgery techniques alter your jaw, chin, cheeks, forehead, nose or areas surrounding the eyes, ears or lips to create a more feminine appearance.
+Facial feminization surgery includes a broad range of procedures to change masculine facial features into feminine features.
 You might have your hairline moved to create a smaller forehead, have your lips and cheekbones augmented with implants, or have your jaw and chin reshaped and resized.
 If you have bone reduced, you might need skin-tightening surgery.

 These surgeries are typically outpatient, requiring no hospital stay.
 Recovery time for most of these procedures is about two weeks, though recovering from jaw procedures will take longer.